-We examined attendance records for the 20 students selected in steps IV (A & B), we did not observe the attendance record for each student.
-We could not verify that the students tested were in violation of the stated attendance policy.
+Response: We examined attendance records for the 20 students selected in steps IV (A & B), and observed the attendance record for each student.
+No student tested was found to be in violation of the stated attendance policy.

-Material Exceptions noted.
+No Material Exception noted.

 E. Without advance notice to the school of the sample of students, select 10 students from the Scholarship payment history and observe the student's presence in school that day.
 The sample should include at least 2 students (or one if only one student participating in a given program attends the school) from each Scholarship program in which the school participates.
 If the student is not present, determine whether the student is listed as absent on the school's attendance record.
-Report any exceptions found as Material Exceptions.